Experts stunt inoperable brain tumor with innovative treatment plan

 Doing Battle With Cancer … in Preschool

-Comer Children's Hospital physicians helped develop a new treatment that improves survival rates for children like Abigail.
+Comer Children's physicians helped develop a new treatment that improves survival rates for children like Abigail.
 Diagnosed as a preschooler with neuroblastoma, Abigail is now showing no signs of cancer.
 "She had a miraculous, aggressive treatment plan that literally saved her life," said her mother, Judy Mendoza.

 Clinical Trial Helps Girl with Neuroblastoma